Head covering for Christian women: Bethlehem

-Tertullian’s De virginibus velandis specifies a substantial head-covering, "as far as the place where the robe begins," with the "region of the veil… co-extensive with the space covered by the hair when unbound" and criticizes substitutes such as turbans, woollen bands, or small linen coifs that "do not reach… the ears."
-Cyprian’s De habitu virginum likewise advocates modest dress and hair, discouraging braided hair and ornamental display, and warning against adornments that "hide the neck."
+Tertullian's On the Veiling of Virgins specifies a substantial head-covering, "as far as the place where the robe begins," with the "region of the veil… co-extensive with the space covered by the hair when unbound" and criticizes substitutes such as turbans, woollen bands, or small linen coifs that "do not reach… the ears."

+Cyprian's De habitu virginum (On the Dress of Virgins) likewise advocates modest dress and hair, discouraging braided hair and ornamental display, and warning against adornments that "hide the neck."